-Winners and finalists will be announced on November 10 and invited to a workshop at the Rocky Mountain PBS Station (Denver) on December 6, 2014 and invited to an awards luncheon at the station in January 2015.
+Winners and finalists will be announced on November 10 and invited to a workshop at the Rocky Mountain PBS Station (Denver) on December 6, 2014 and invited to an awards luncheon at the station on January 10, 2015.
 Their stories will also be published on the Rocky Mountain PBS website.

 Questions?
 Contact Susan Barber at email@example.com.

 - Each year, Rocky Mountain PBS offers this unique writing contest to middle school students statewide.
 We are in our eighth year!

 - The contest is sponsored by CenturyLink, a longtime supporter of the program who helped conceive of the idea back in 2007 with the education department at Rocky Mountain PBS and has helped to make it possible ever since.

 - Open to students in 6th, 7th and 8th grades in Colorado.
 Entries are judged on originality, creative expression and storytelling.